Women's Eyeglasses & Frames:

 Durability is another factor that seems to appeal more to men than to women.
 But you really don't want to buy a frame that falls apart after a few months.

-It once was easy to tell the difference between a poorly made frame and a well-constructed one.
+Once upon a time, it was easy to tell the difference between a poorly made frame and a well-constructed one.
 But now even cheaply made frames may be so well finished that you may not recognize when a material is easy to scratch or bend out of shape, or when the hardware will give way long before it should.

 How Many Frames Do You Need?